 The two boys pictured below were on a week-long canoeing trip from Germany.
 I spotted the two out in the middle of Loch Ness during a strong gale, and they couldn’t get back to shore.
 They were waving their paddles in the air which indicated that they needed assistance, so the Scottish Highlander crew and I managed to get them alongside and boarded safely.
 We continued to Fort Augustus with the canoes in tow.
 Later the Scout Leaders came and picked them up and thank the crew and myself for the rescue.
 All ended happy and safe!

 Seeing family and friends, and of course, my workshop at home!
 Who doesn’t love a slice of DIY!

 Watching TV, catching up on box sets and movies, reading, walking and planning our next adventure with my wife Charlotte…

 What would you do if you weren't a barge Captain?

 I’d like to think I’d continue to be making yacht deliveries or running a private or charter yacht of our own

 Meet Mick and crew aboard the Scottish Highlander

 Discover the majestic Scottish Highlands aboard the 8-passenger luxury barge, Scottish Highlander, captained by Mick and his fabulous crew.
 View our Scottish Highlander Classic Cruise here >

-Book early to secure 2020 prices for 2021 AND 2022 cruise departures!
-For help in planning your post-lockdown escape along Europe’s charming waterways, please talk to a member of our team or order a copy of our brochure for a slice of armchair travel inspiration.
+For help in planning a hotel barge cruise along Europe’s charming waterways, please talk to a member of our team or order a copy of our brochure for a slice of armchair travel inspiration.